Perspectives on creative arts in higher education

 In the practice of making change: revolutionary dynamics in creative practice research at the convergence of critical, creative, theoretical, and academic spaces Postgraduate peer-reviewed edition of Creative Matters Guest-edited by Nicol Cabe, Chloe Cannell, Kendrea Rhodes and Juliette Sauvage In the university context creative practice research combines artistic practices and

 Guest edited by David Cross and Cameron Bishop Perhaps it is appropriate that the etymology of risk is caught between two competing meanings.
 The Italian word risco loosely translates to cliff which implies that negotiating said cliff is not for the feint hearted.
-There is another school of thought however
+There is another school of thought however that risk

 In the spirit of reconciliation, the DDCA acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.